htcondor/htcondor/docs/man-pages/condor_submit.rst

     For HTCondor-C jobs and all other non-grid universe jobs, if **transfer_output_files** is not specified, HTCondor will
-    automatically transfer back all files in the job’s temporary working directory which have been modified or created by the job.
+    automatically transfer back all files in the job's temporary working directory which have been modified or created by the job.
     Subdirectories are not scanned for output, so if output from subdirectories is desired, the output list must be explicitly